Renville Agreement: Agreement

 On 9 January, the Dutch delegation said that if the Indonesian side did not accept its proposals within three days, it would ask its government for further instructions.
 The CGO put forward six principles to counter the 12 from the Dutch.
 Among their provisions were that Dutch sovereignty would continue until transferred to the United States of Indonesia, with the Republic of Indonesia a component of it; fair representation for each component of the provisional federal state in its government; a referendum within six months to ask people if they wanted their region to the Republic of Indonesia or the United States of Indonesia and a constitutional convention to draw up a constitution.
 Furthermore, any state would be free to not join the RIS.

 The Dutch side said it would accept these proposals if the Republicans accepted them and its original 12 proposals by the 12 January deadline.
 After a 48-hour extension to the deadline and discussions to clarify the Dutch proposals, Dr Frank Graham, the US member of the CGO, convinced the Republicans to accept, saying they could rely on the US using its influence to ensure the Dutch kept to their side of the bargain.
 The Indonesian side also felt that referendums in the regions would result in victory for the pro-Republicans and that they would be able to dominate the federal government.
 Graham also told Amir Sjarifuddin that the US would provide aid to help rebuild a free Indonesia.

 Initially President Sukarno and Vice-president Hatta opposed the agreement, but after hearing reports of shortages of ammunition and worried that Dutch would attack again if the agreement was not signed, they agreed.
 They were also reluctant to accept responsibility for substantial civilian and military casualties if the fighting continued.
 After the Dutch and Republican sides agreed on a truce along the Van Mook Line and the proposals put forward by the CGO and the Dutch, the agreement was signed on the foredeck of USS Renville on 17 January 1948.

-Paraphrased six principles of The Renville Agreement are :